MIDS-scaling-up/v2/week1/hw/Readme.md

 ### Host (Computer) Installation

+To reiterate, to complete this step you will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
+If you do not have one, you will need to create a VM or a docker container.
+To do that, follow addditional instructions here (Bryan to create the4se instrunctions for Mac and Windows)  .
+Make sure that X is started on the mac and / or windows -- please test this and explain it -- we may also need to explain how to install docker on the Mac and on Windows.

 Open a terminal window and create a new directory to store installation packages.
 Now download the latest version of Jetpack from the Nvidia webiste (you need to make a Nvidia Developer's account first).
 The download is a Linux executable file (.run file type).
 Move the file into the directory you just made, then cd into that directory.
 Add exec permission for this Jetpack file (replace the <> with the name of the file):
 ```
 chmod +x <Jetpack file name>